Website Content Thought Starter Helps You Develop Content for Your Site

 3. Differentiation

 How is your business or product different/better from your competitors?
-In other words, what information will support their decision-making and position you as an authoritative source, favored provider or preferred product?
+In other words, what information will support their decision-making and position you as an authoritative source, favored provider, or preferred product?